 Located in the northern part of Luperon, Luperon Beach is on the North West coast of the Dominican Republic.
 You should consider stopping by even if you aren't staying particularly close by.
 Vacationers will notice that, while Luperon Beach is certainly not secluded, it's not the most crowded beach in the Dominican Republic either.
 It's makes a great option for families who want to visit a somewhat lively beach without having to fight other beachgoers for a spot in the sand.

 Luperon Beach is wide expanse of pristine white sand that lies west of Puerto Plata.
 Palm trees line the beach and provide protective shade while the aquamarine waters appear cool and inviting.

 Please note that public restrooms are not available, which is something to consider if you're bringing the kids, or plan to spend all day outside.
 The crowd along the shores at Luperon Beach mainly consist of nearby hotel and resort guests and other tourists.

-The closest part in the Dominican Republic to Luperon Beach is Luperon.
-This friendly part of the Dominican Republic is only three quarters of a mile from the coast, which means it doesn't have to be a terribly lengthy excursion.
-Keep in mind that Luperon is a fairly rural area, but it can be an interesting destination for visitors wanting to scope out the local scene, this area of the Dominican Republic might be a place you consider spending some time in.
+The closest region of the Dominican Republic to Luperon Beach is Luperon.
+This friendly part of the Dominican Republic is just three quarters of a mile from the coast, meaning it doesn't have to be a terribly lengthy excursion.
+Keep in mind that Puerto Plata isn't overly congested, so for visitors hoping to check out the local scene, this area of the Dominican Republic might be a place you consider spending some time in.

-Don't anticipate finding any of the Dominican Republic's frequently visited hotels close to this beach, but if you're looking to evade hoards of tourists, the shortage of accommodations will be a pleasant sight.
+Don't anticipate finding any of the Dominican Republic's popular hotels and resorts close to this beach, though if you're looking to elude throngs of tourists, the lack of accommodation options will certainly be a welcomed sight.

 |Luperon Marina Yacht Club Restaurant||--||Caribbean||Very Casual||0.6 mi.||S|